Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Diameter estimate for space-filling SLE segments

-To prove Proposition~\ref{prop-diam-sum}, we will first prove an upper bound for $\BB E\left[ \op{Area}\left( B_\ep(\eta_{a,b}\cap S) \right) \right]$, where here $\op{Area}$ denotes two-dimensional Lebesgue measure.
+Throughout this section, we will frequently abuse notation by using the same symbol for a curve and its image, when there is no danger of ambiguity.
+To prove Proposition~\ref{prop-diam-sum}, we will first prove an upper bound for $\BB E\left[ \op{Area}\left( B_\ep(\eta_{a,b}\cap S) \right) \right]$, where here $\op{Area}$ denotes two-dimensional Lebesgue measure and $B_\ep(\cdot)$ denotes the Euclidean $\ep$-neighborhood (recall Section~\ref{sec-basic}).
 To do this we will use a version of the KPZ formula (Proposition~\ref{prop-dimM-upper}) which relates the expected Lebesgue measure of the $\ep$-neighborhood of a subset of $\BB C$ which is independent from $h$ (but not from $\eta'$) to the expected number of $\ep$-length intervals needed to cover its pre-image under $\eta'$.
 This statement is similar to the main result of~\cite{ghm-kpz}, but we prove only a one-sided bound and our estimate concerns expected areas rather than a.s.\ Hausdorff dimensions.
+The proof of our KPZ formula is given in Section~\ref{sec-dimM-upper}.